guyhalpe/guyhalpe-canva-challenge/README.md

 Thank you for giving me this opportunity to show you what I can do, and for your time reviewing this Challenge.

-I've tried to follow the Challenge presentation style conventions, and made this repo Public for easy access.
-Please let me know if you would prefer it to be Private.
+I've tried to follow the Challenge presentation style conventions, and made this repo *public* for easy access.
+Please let me know if you would prefer it to be *private*.

 ## Repository contents